You can easily track Paid Time Off [PTO] in MyCorbu. Just follow this simple process.

 The Timesheet is a table containing your time entries for today.
 The Project-Phases that you are currently working on will be added here automatically each day after you configure the Display for your Timesheet.

 These are the recommended first steps to help you get up and running with the least fuss.
 There are several other features that you will want to get familiar with, but this is the bare minimum to get started.
-Most people only need about an hour.

 Transactions are the fundamental way that you interact with the Bookkeeping features.
 Transactions have two basic types and two special cases.